 Ghost agents can be difficult to detect because they don't appear in standard user access reviews and their credentials may be stored in configuration files or secrets managers that aren't regularly audited.
 Organizations often discover ghost agents only when investigating incidents like unauthorized purchases or unusual API activity patterns.

-How does runtime authorization prevent ghost agents?
+How does runtime authentication prevent ghost agents?

 What is the financial impact of ghost agents?